-Enbridge Inc is an oil & gas midstream business based in the US.
-Enbridge shares (ENB) are listed on the NYSE and all prices are listed in US Dollars.
-Enbridge employs 10,900 staff and has a trailing 12-month revenue of around $52.3 billion.
+Enbridge is an oil & gas midstream business based in the US.
+Enbridge shares (ENB.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $31.99 – a decrease of 3.62% over the previous day.
+Enbridge employs 11,100 staff and has a market cap (total outstanding shares value) of $71.6 billion.

 How to buy shares in Enbridge

 - Choose a platform.
 If you're a beginner, our stock trading table below can help you choose.

 - Open your account.
 Provide your personal information and sign up.